-Include the following with your Utah TC-65.
+Include the following with your Utah TC-20S.
 Also, keep copies of these with your tax records.

-- Utah Partnership Return Schedules: Attach applicable Utah schedules A, H, J, K, N, and/or TC-250.
-Also attach the Utah Schedule K-1 for each partner.
+- Utah S Corporation Return Schedules: Attach applicable Utah schedules A, E, H, J, K, M, N, and/or TC-250.
+Also attach a Utah Schedule K-1 for each shareholder. - Federal Return: Attach only pages 1 through 5 of your federal S corporation return, plus Schedule M-3 and IRS form 1125-A, if applicable.

-Do not send a copy of your federal return, federal Schedules K-1, credit schedules, worksheets, or other documentation with your Utah return, unless otherwise stated in these instructions.
-Keep these in your files, along with all supporting documents.
-You may be asked to provide this information later to verify entries on your Utah return.
+Do not send a copy of your entire federal return, federal Schedules K-1, credit schedules, worksheets, or other documentation with your Utah return unless otherwise stated in these instructions.
+Keep these supporting documents, you may be asked to provide them later to verify entries on your Utah return.